httpwg/http-core/CONTRIBUTING.md

 There are other places inside and outside the IETF that are doing HTTP-related work.
 Depending on the nature of your proposal, you might consider taking your work to one of the following venues:

-* The new [HTTP APIs Working Group](https://datatracker.ietf.org/wg/httpapi/about/) focuses on API-related HTTP extensions and similar specifications
+* The [HTTP APIs Working Group](https://datatracker.ietf.org/wg/httpapi/about/) focuses on API-related HTTP extensions and similar specifications
-* The [DISPATCH Working Group](https://datatracker.ietf.org/wg/dispatch/about/) decides where it's most appropriate to take new work in the IETF's ART area.
+* The [DISPATCH Working Group](https://datatracker.ietf.org/wg/dispatch/about/) decides where it's most appropriate to take new work in the IETF's Applications and RealTime (ART) area.
 While you can come directly to the HTTP Working Group with a proposal, you can also take it there.
 Sometimes that can lead to starting a new Working Group (often for larger or more specialised work)
-* The [WHATWG Fetch Specification](https://fetch.spec.whatwg.org/) defines the API that browsers expose for HTTP
+* The [WHATWG Fetch Specification](https://fetch.spec.whatwg.org/) defines the API for HTTP that browsers expose

 ### Bringing Work to the IETF

 There are a few things that are important to know when you bring work to the IETF.

-First, when your draft is adopted by the Working Group, _change control_ -- that is, who determines what's in the specification -- passes from you to the IETF.
+First, when your draft is adopted by the Working Group _change control_ -- that is, who determines what's in the specification -- passes from you to the IETF.
 That means that some things that you don't agree with might happen to it, and it might be published with things that you wouldn't have included (or without things that you would have kept).

 That's because the document's content is determined by consensus of the Working Group, and then the IETF overall.
 Even though you started it, the document needs to reflect the community's input, and that takes primacy.

-As a result, whenever a document is adopted, it's considered a _starting point_ -- i.e., nothing is "locked down".
+As a result, whenever a document is adopted it's considered a _starting point_ -- i.e., nothing is "locked down".
 Of course, you will have ample opportunity to discuss any issues you have with proposed changes, and if you make a convincing argument, consensus should follow.
 However, it's important that you are able to accept that the document will change.
 If you just want it rubber-stamped, it's not appropriate to bring it to the IETF.

 Why should you bring your document here, if you have to give up control?
 Not only will your work benefit from the broad review from many HTTP implementers and practitioners, but that community will also be more likely to implement and use an extension once it has gone through that process.

 ## Code of Conduct

-The [IETF Guidelines for Conduct](https://tools.ietf.org/html/rfc7154) applies to all Working Group communications and meetings.
+The [IETF Guidelines for Conduct](https://www.rfc-editor.org/rfc/rfc7154.html) applies to all Working Group communications and meetings.

 ## NOTE WELL